-Reconsideration by HPHC will not affect the Member's rights to any other benefits.
-On reconsideration, HPHC will make an impartial evaluation of the Member's appeal based on the review criteria in "The Formal Appeal Process," above without deference to any prior decisions made on the claim.
-HPHC will provide the Member with a written decision of the review.
+Reconsideration by our review committee will not affect the Member's rights to any other benefits.
+A Member's authorized representatives may file a request for reconsideration and participate in the review committee meeting on a Member's behalf.
+On reconsideration, our review committee will make an impartial evaluation of the Member's appeal based on the review criteria in "The Formal Appeal Process," above without deference to any prior decisions made on the claim.